 Museum Archives – Historical records and documents relating to the ROM, including unpublished manuscripts and photographs, as well as over 150 fonds of personal papers relating to the history and collections of the Museum.
 The Museum Archives are located within the Richard Wernham and Julia West Library.

 How to access

 Our library collections are listed in the University of Toronto library catalogue, however, they are non-circulating, and are for in-library use only.
 As our collections are dispersed throughout the Museum, we require advance notice of one business day to retrieve materials for your in-library consultation.
 Please email us for your retrieval requests.

 To visit the Richard Wernham and Julia West Library and Museum Archives, enter the museum through the Bloor St. entrance.
 Library researchers should identify themselves at the admissions desk.

-Visitors to the H. H. Mu Far Eastern Library must check-in with museum security with a valid photo-ID at the Staff Entrance, accessible from Queen’s Park on the south side of the museum.
+Visitors to the Bishop White Committee Library of East Asia must check-in with museum security with a valid photo-ID at the Staff Entrance, accessible from Queen’s Park on the south side of the museum.